Jextic/CS151---Secure-Discord-Moderation-Bot/README.md

 Discord Bot Features:
 - Content moderation using text filters and keyword detection
-- User verification to prevent unauthorized access
-- Automated detection and response to scams
-- Privacy protection measures
 - Data encryption and secure handling of user information